Mikael Häggström [note 1]

 Whenever possible, give numerical quantities of sizes, rather than descriptions that are subjective (such as "small" or "large") or variable (such as "apple-sized").

-The information contained in the reporting sections in Patholines assume that the clinician has requested the exam for the topic of the article at hand, but should be tailored to any particular questions or requests by the clinician.
+The information contained in the reporting sections in this resource assume that the clinician has requested the exam for the topic at hand, but should still be tailored to any particular questions or requests by the clinician.
 Any relevant findings beyond the issues or questions raised by the clinician should also be mentioned.

-The most important findings can be moved to near the top of the report if feasible, but doctors performing subsequent double-reading may prefer a consistent anatomic order.
+The most important findings are preferably moved to near the top of the report if feasible.

-If a certain grammatical rule has a risk of making the report less clear to the reader, ignore it.
+If a certain grammatical rule has a risk of making the report less clear to the reader, ignore that rule in that situation.

-Restrict acronyms/abbreviations to those who are certainly well known among all doctors, such as "cm".[notes 2]
+Restrict acronyms/abbreviations to those who are certainly well known among all doctors, such as "cm".[note 2]

 Generally describe what can be seen rather than processes (such as preferring "an abundance of" rather than "proliferation of").